ViveNoctem/Floor2Drift/README.md

 ```

 ## Database Migrations
-DB Migrations have to be converted manually to drift migrations
+DB Migrations have to be converted manually to drift migrations.

 ## General differences